Priority Deadline: Monday, July 31, 2023, 11:59 pm

-Root Division seeks an emerging arts professional who is passionate about exhibitions programming, curatorial practice, and gallery management to fill its Exhibitions Fellowship position from August 2022 through March 2023.
+Root Division seeks an emerging arts professional who is passionate about exhibitions programming, curatorial practice, and gallery management to fill its Exhibitions Fellowship position from September 2023 through April 2024.
 This fellowship will include both virtual and in-person responsibilities, in accordance with local and CDC guidance regarding COVID-19.
+This position will overlap with Root Division’s 2023 fellow whose fellowship period is April – October 2023.

 The Exhibitions Fellow will receive: